Matth-L/Data-Structure-Compendium/README.md

 # Data Structure Collection

 This repository features a set of projects that simulate different data structures.
-Each project focuses on a specific concept in C++ to help with hands-on learning and practice.
+Each project focuses on a specific concept in C++.

 ## Prerequisites